4N0NYM0U5MY7H/CA_BirdAmphibian_Data_20-24/README.md

 For more information about column headers, see https://www.inaturalist.org/terminology

 ## Contibutors
-* **August Frisk** - Data Curation, Analysis, and Visualization
+* **August Frisk** - Data Curation, Analysis, and Documentation
-* iNaturalist Contributors - Data Collection and Identification
+* iNaturalist Contributors - Data Collection, Identification, and Validation

     |Observers|Identifiers|
     |---|---|